ColinKennedy/rez_developer_packages/rez_docbot/README.rst

 Features
-- Allow publishing to a relative path, instead of to the root repository location!
-   - rename inner_path to relative_path
-   - add unittest to make sure the inner folders are created
 - Make sure there's a mechanism to force publish (versioned / latest)
 - If package doesn't have a version
    - if latest is disabled, error